brson/brson.github.com/_posts/2021-06-08-rust-on-solana.md

 - Solana programs have access to the standard library, but it is a not-quite compatible version of the standard library.
   This was the source of multiple confusions, including:
-- `HashMap` seems to just panic on any operation, which manifests as a mysterious access violation.
+- `HashMap` seems to just fail on any operation, which manifests as a mysterious access violation.
   We spent hours looking for our bug when we should have just not used `HashMap`; and